Elizabeth-Edwards-Lab/rdase_db/README.md

 2019-10-11
 1. finish add sequence to database (decision tree, loading animation)
-  1. save the successful data into temporary file and return that file location
+  1. save the successful data (with group information) into temporary file and return that file location maybe save as json file; and read as json file.
+  2. ask about if shorter version of sequence would work. e.g. MGKFHLTLSRRDFMKSLGLAGAGLATVKVGTPVFHD is in db g7 how about MGKFHLTLSRRDFMKSLGLAGAGLATVK is also g7 but not db
 2. create tree based on organisms and number of groups
 3. create the sequence and compound relationships and link them